eclipse-iceoryx/iceoryx/iceoryx_examples/icehello/README.md

 auto signalTermGuard = iox::posix::registerSignalHandler(iox::posix::Signal::TERM, sigHandler);
 ```

-In order to send our sample we loan some shared memory, inside the `while` loop:
+In order to send our sample, we loan some shared memory inside the `while` loop:

 ```cpp
 auto loanResult = publisher.loan();